SharePoint/sp-dev-docs/docs/schema/module-element-module.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Specifies files with which to provision SharePoint Web sites within an element manifest.
+Specifies files with which to provision SharePoint websites within an element manifest.

 ## Definition